1950 Abertillery by-election

-The Abertillery by-election of was held on 30 November 1950 in Abertillery, Blaenau Gwent, following the death of the incumbent Labour MP George Daggar.
+The 1950 Abertillery by-election was held on 30 November 1950 in Abertillery, Blaenau Gwent, following the death of the incumbent Labour MP George Daggar.
 Local minister Llywelyn Williams stood for the Labour Party, while Richard Body contested it for the Conservative Party.
 Williams was elected, with a majority of 20,783 (73%).

 Background

 At the 1950 general election, George Daggar held his seat for the Labour Party.
 He defeated the challenger from the Conservative Party, O.J.
 Lewis, with a majority of 25,206.
 By September that year, Dagger was too ill to attend votes at the House of Commons of the United Kingdom, including one on the steel debate opened by Winston Churchill; the largest opposition vote since 1924.
 Dagger was one of only two MPs not to be present, alongside Harold Roberts for the Conservative Party.
 Although around the same time, Dagger was said to be showing signs of improvement.
 Following his death, the seat was re-contested.